Building Compassion Through Our Yoga Practice

 To help us break down the walls of isolation and build more compassion, Melissa had us do a quick exercise prior to starting our yoga practice.

 After, Melissa had us think about someone we are indifferent to.
-We don’t know them well enough to have feelings towards.
-This could be the clerk at the bank, or the cashier at the grocery store etc. Once we had that person in our mind’s eye, she had us also send them love and compassion.
+We don’t know them well enough to have feelings towards them.
+This could be the clerk at the bank, or the cashier at the grocery store, etc. Once we had that person in our mind’s eye, she had us also send them love and compassion.
 Pretty easy exercise so far.
 Why wouldn’t we send a stranger in our lives love and compassion right?

 For the final part of the exercise Melissa had us think about that one person in our lives that makes us cringe with annoyance.
 That co-worker who is always sabotaging your work, or the super critical boss who is constantly making your life a living hell, or that neighbor you run from the second you see them because all they do is complain about every single thing you do, or don’t do.